SkyrilHD/HP-8x70W-Hackintosh/README.md

 ## What doesn't work?

-- (For NVIDIA) Since the 8570W does not have an iGPU and this laptop only has a K1000M, there is no brightness control.
+- (NVIDIA) Since the 8570W does not have an iGPU and this laptop only has a K1000M, there is no brightness control.
 - Power Management
 - SD-Card
 - TrackPoint